Proposed bipartisan probe of deadly U.S. Capitol attack wins support

 The Jan.
 6 riot followed a fiery speech in which then-President Trump falsely alleged that his election defeat was the result of widespread voter fraud, a claim that has been dismissed by multiple courts, state election officials and his own administration’s review.

-In the immediate aftermath of the riot, multiple Republicans condemned Trump’s words.
-Out of office, he has doubled down on his false claims of fraud, which multiple Republican-controlled state legislatures have cited as a justification for passing new restrictions on voting.
+Following the riot, multiple Republicans condemned Trump’s words.
+But out of office, he has doubled down on his false claims of fraud, which multiple Republican-controlled state legislatures have cited as a justification for passing new voting restrictions.

-“All members, especially House and Senate leaders, should support this effort and there should be no delay in passing this bill to find the facts and the truth about what happened on January 6th and the events leading up to it,” Cheney said.

-Some congressional Republicans have denied key details of Jan.
-6 or downplayed the violence that led to Trump’s second impeachment trial on a charge of inciting insurrection.
+Some congressional Republicans have downplayed the violence that led to Trump’s second impeachment trial on a charge of inciting insurrection.

-In a hearing on the incident on Wednesday, Andrew Clyde, a lawmaker from Georgia, said calling the incident an insurrection was a “bold-faced lie” and likened participants to “a normal tourist visit.”
+Andrew Clyde, a lawmaker from Georgia, said on Wednesday that calling the incident an insurrection was a “bold-faced lie.”

 More than 400 people have been arrested for taking part in the riot.

 Like the Sept.
 11 panel, the proposed 10-member panel would have five commissioners appointed by each party as well as subpoena authority.
-Its report and recommendations to prevent future such attacks would be due by Dec.
-31, the lawmakers said.
+Its report and recommendations to prevent future attacks would be due by Dec.
+31.

 Both the House and the Senate would have to approve the bill that sets up the commission, which would then go to Biden to sign into law.